in-line-connection/frontend-receiving/README.md

-# In-Line-Connect frontend-receiving (hospital side)
+# In-Line-Connect frontend-receiving (hospital view)
 This is a web application designed for use by hospitals/ EMS first responders to streamline the reporting and receiving process of an emergency.

 ## Installation